-NAPO Arizona is a chapter of the National Association of Professional Organizers (NAPO).
-NAPO is a non-profit professional association whose members include organizing consultants, speakers, trainers, authors, and companies that provide products and services that support organizing and productivity.
+NAPO Arizona is a chapter of the National Association of Productivity and Organizing Professionals (NAPO).
+NAPO is a non-profit professional association whose members include organizing consultants, productivity coaches, speakers, trainers, authors, and companies that provide products and services that support organizing and productivity.
 Founded in 1985, NAPO is the largest national association of and for organizers with over 4,200 members throughout the world.

 The Arizona Chapter of NAPO was officially chartered in 2004.
 Prior to that, the organization was known as The Arizona Professional Organizers Association or APOA.
 APOA was formed in 1996 by a group of veteran organizers living and working in the greater metropolitan Phoenix area.
-From the beginning, our commitment has been to provide a place for Professional Organizers to network, learn and grow as professionals.
-NAPO Arizona has always been receptive to those interested in becoming Professional Organizers, and many have launched their careers with support from NAPO Arizona members.
+From the beginning, our commitment has been to provide a place for Organizing and Productivity Professionals to network, learn and grow.
+NAPO Arizona has always been receptive to those interested in becoming organizers and productivity professionals, and many have launched their careers with support from NAPO Arizona members.

 Our mission is to be the leading source of information for the organizing and productivity industry in Arizona.
 As part of our mission, NAPO-AZ actively strives to further the expertise of our members through ongoing education and hands-on experience.
 We provide a supportive and collaborative environment in which to discuss professional issues.

 Our chapter, website, and social media platforms create business development opportunities for our members.
 We strive to promote public and media awareness of the diverse scope of services that are available from within our membership.

 As a nonprofit organization, we rely on our members to fulfill various leadership positions within our organization.
 Leadership positions are a great opportunity to grow in your personal development and to increase your credibility in the field of organizing and productivity.
 If you are interested in a position, please email firstname.lastname@example.org.

 The Executive Board

 Director of Membership

 Director of Marketing